Top 5 Mobile Games of 2022

 — Wil James

 Dylan Blight, Ashley Hobley, Ciaran Marchant, Wil James & Jacob Hegarty compiled this Top 5 list.
-The Video Games nominated must have been released or had a sizable update between December 13th 2021 – December 13th 2022 and have been released in Australia.
+The video games nominated must have been released, or received a sizeable update, between December 13, 2021 – December 13, 2022 and been available in Australia.